In this social media management guide, you’ll learn:

 Creating daily, weekly, monthly, and annual reports on DashThis is easy.
 Under Dashboard Preferences, click Time Period.

-You can set your reporting to daily, weekly, monthly, quarterly, semiannually, or annually.
+You can set your reporting daily, weekly, monthly, quarterly, semiannually, or annually.
 Pro Tip: Add a password for an extra layer of security.

 Sign up for your free 15-day trial and automate your social media reporting today.